sheikhasifahmed/U-For-Umbrella/README.md

-# Seven Heaven Tours
+# U For Umbrella

 Live link of this site: https://u-for-umbrella.web.app/

 ## 1.About the Project

-This project is a demo online shop of umbrella.
+This project is a demo umbrella online shop.
 People can find and order their prefered umbrella.

 ### Routing and Private Routing